jonrayibarra/Prototype-Quadcopter-Automation-Code/README.md

 Peripherals: MPU6050 IMU Module for Accelerometer and Gyroscope & HC-05 Bluetooth Module.

 5/23/2019: Sample video (Quadcopter Project.MOV) of controlling motors with bluetooth.

+Able to change motor speeds with PID calculations.